YadavVicky/movieAPI/README.md

 Once you get the success message, please go to your browser and again make # "http://localhost:4000/movies" call to se your movie updated.

 To Delete a movie
-# "http://localhost:4000/movies/ID" Note this is a PUT Call.
+# "http://localhost:4000/movies/ID" Note this is a DELETE Call.

 Add the ID from the movie